 How to make Regular Coffee with an Espresso Machine?

-Making regular coffee with an espresso machine is easy – just add hot water!
+Making regular coffee in espresso machine is easy – just add hot water!

 Pull your shot, then top it off with 4-8 oz of hot water to turn your concentrated espresso into a Café Americano.